markfinger/js-host/README.md

 ### Headers

-- `X-SERVICE`: the name of the service that you want to call.
+- `X-Service`: the name of the service that you want to call.
-- `X-CACHE-KEY`: a token used to cache the output of the request, all concurrent or subsequent requests will resolve to the same output until it expires.
+- `X-Cache-Key`: a token used to cache the output of the request, all concurrent or subsequent requests will resolve to the same output until it expires.
-- `X-AUTH-TOKEN`: an optional token used to verify incoming requests.
+- `X-Auth-Token`: an optional token used to verify incoming requests.

 ### Sending data